We used to ask what might come after the orgy — mourning or melancholia?

 This found poem was created from fragments of William Stafford’s daily writings (1975-1976).

-The morning I discovered this poem, I admonished myself for not knowing enough vocabulary.
-The next day I woke early to catch a bus into a city so rich it begs.
+I woke early to catch a bus into a city so rich it begs.
 Finding traces of the first quarter rising moon, I watched a skyline break blue.
 As ocean waves disappeared into infinite replication, news of another massacre weights the expansive and empty horizon before me.

 In “How the Mind Works,” Patti Smith asks Can we truly separate the how and the why?
 This logic is why Midwestern letters from home are factual and often lack ornate descriptions.
 The news relayed is a list—bills overdue, doctor visit Tuesday, crops flooded—to extrapolate and to elaborate reason would only waste paper and time.
 The weight of how to get where I do not yet know forms my most elaborate creative patterns, and those lines buried between what is said are code switches.
 I want you to imagine what that would feel like.
 I assume you are real on the other side of this virtual divide.